ticketmaster/react-native-ticketmaster-ignite/docs/user-guide.md

 };
 ```

 If you want the `<TicketsSdkEmbedded />` component to perform a fresh call upon navigating to the screen/tab after purchase be sure to pass an `isFocused` boolean to the component.

+⚠️ Warning: `isFocused` must toggle from `false` to `true` to trigger the Tickets SDK refresh/reconfiguration.
+Navigating to another RN screen that is still within the same bottom tab screen does not always toggle `isFocused` from `false` to `true` depending on the navigation approach, so while implementing API key switching you must log the variable and ensure your approach toggles the boolean.
+Alternatively, you can create your own custom variable and toggle it within your JS method that calls `refreshConfiguration()`.

 Example below:

 ```typescript
   const isFocused = useIsFocused();